floridop/MNXB11-fairytale/fairytale.md

 Bengt, one of the local blacksmiths, approached the Artifact.
 He pulled out his axe and swung it, with all the power he had left, towards the Artifact...

+And the axe crashed into the Artifact -- The doom of man!
+Not the doom of the world.
+Or Frodo's Ring. the doom of Gondor!Taken by Isildur from the Blue Moon.
+The Ring has no power on it.
+It has no power in this whole land.
+InuthorInuthor has this.
+Inuthor has quite just enough.
+Not even a name.
+Who is Justineau?  i send you, Gandalf, not to ask who dared do this, not to ask why!
 ---------------------------------------------------------------

 >  Add some lines to the story.
 Can be anything.
 Inspiration?